Reading the data

 • Place stops a little wider than usual, beyond the recent consolidation, not inside it.

 • Reduce position size proportionally so the absolute risk stays where you want it.
+The lot size calculator does this in seconds.

 • Expect the first 30 to 60 minutes of any breakout to be the choppiest.